maioranisimone/VNCC-Project/README.md

 # VNCC-Project

 This repository contains a Docker Compose configuration to set up a development environment for an application that manages a list of products of interest and tracks expenses.
-The configuration is defined in the `docker-compose.yml` file.
+The configuration is defined in the docker-compose.yml file, providing an easy way to run the application locally.
+Additionally, with the use of Kubernetes, you have the option to orchestrate and deploy the application to a Kubernetes cluster for more advanced deployment scenarios.

 ## Prerequisites